MFR6340/theenglishextension.org/young-world-1/unit-5: Around the Clock.md

 <img src="https://imgur.com/zjyo7RY.png" width="25%" />

 Centuries ago, sailors could determine their latitude north or south of the equator, but measuring longitude, their location east or west, was incredibly difficult.
 After forty years, John Harrison (1693-1776) solved the problem  by designing a clock that could function on rocking seas.
-Contains wonderfully detailed illustrations (Lexile 910L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>
+Contains wonderfully detailed illustrations.
+(Lexile 910L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Sea-Clocks-Louise-Borden/9780689842160?ref=grid-view&qid=1665847233702&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1003050527" rel="nofollow">Buy on Orell Füssli</a>